Allgemeine-SS Uniforms:

 This SS-Unterscharfhrür is wearing an interim dress making use of the new style SS-Schirmmütz with early style party eagle and Hussar Totenkopf was taken from Kepi.

-SS Unterscharfuhrer, Standarte Thuringen:
+SS Unterscharfuhrer, Standarte Thuringen (Jacket and Overcoat):

-The SS was originally created from within the ranks of the SA as a bodyguard for Adolph Hitler.
+The SS was created from within the ranks of the SA as a bodyguard for Adolph Hitler.
 Small SS groups were created in every city and area so that when Hitler visited they could protect him during appearances.

 The different groups were named for and wore the cuff titles of their Gaus or states, in the case of this man Thuringen.
 This SS man has been trained in the use of radio and wireless communication as noted on his left sleeve by the lightning arrow.